Jaycar-Electronics/Portable-Soil-Moisture-Meter/README.md

 |---:|---|---

-this is so the unit will either power 5v -> charger IN+ when it is turned off and plugged in. or run off battery when turned on.
+This is so the unit will either power 5v -> charger IN+ when it is turned off and plugged in. or run off battery when turned on.

 # __Note: Do not run off USB while also running off Battery__